Universality and the circular law for sparse random matrices: Introduction

-The literature studying the eigenvalues of sparse random matrices is distinctly smaller than that for non-sparse random matrices.
-Most authors have focused on studying the eigenvalues in the symmetric case, including \cite{SKobayashi1976,RodgersBray1988,DSSulkowski1997, SCugliandolo2002,NTanaka2007,RPKTakeda2008,Kuhn2008,Sodin2009}.
-There has been, however, some recent and notable progress for non-symmetric sparse random matrices.
+The mathematical literature studying the eigenvalues of sparse random matrices is distinctly smaller than that for nonsparse random matrices (there are, however, some nonrigorous approaches from a physics perspective, e.g.,~\cite{FSKhoruzhenko1998}).
+Most authors in mathematics and physics have focused on studying the eigenvalues in the symmetric case, including \cite {SKobayashi1976,RodgersBray1988,MFyodorov1991,DSSulkowski1997,SCugliandolo2002,NTanaka2007,RPKTakeda2008,Kuhn2008,Sodin2009}.
+There has been, however, some recent and notable progress for nonsymmetric sparse random matrices.
 G\"otze and Tikhomirov \cite{GTikhomirov2007,GTikhomirov2010} provide sparse versions for their proofs of the circular law with some extra conditions.
-In \cite{GTikhomirov2007} they use the additional assumptions that the entries are sub-Gaussian and that each entry is zero with probability $\rho_n$ where $\rho_n n^4 \to \infty$ as $n\to\infty$, and in \cite{GTikhomirov2010} they use the additional assumption that the entries have bounded $(2+\delta)$th moment.
-The strongest result in the literature for non-symmetric sparse random matrices is due to Tao and Vu \cite{TVu2008} who in 2008 proved a sparse version of the circular law with the assumption of bounded $(2+\delta)$th moment (note that \cite{TVu2008} proves almost sure convergence, rather than convergence in probability as shown by \cite{GTikhomirov2007,GTikhomirov2010}).
+In~\cite{GTikhomirov2007} they use the additional assumptions that the entries are sub-Gaussian and that each entry is zero with probability $\rho_n$ where $\rho_n n^4 \to\infty$ as $n\to\infty$, and in~\cite{GTikhomirov2010} they use the additional assumption that the entries have bounded $(2+\delta)$th moment.
+The strongest result in the literature for nonsymmetric sparse random matrices is due to Tao and Vu~\cite{TVu2008} who in 2008 proved a~sparse version of the circular law with the assumption of bounded $(2+\delta)$th moment (note that~\cite{TVu2008} proves almost sure convergence, rather than convergence in probability as shown by~\cite{GTikhomirov2007,GTikhomirov2010}). \begin{theorem}[(\cite{TVu2008}, Theorem 1.3)] Let $\alpha>0$ and $\delta>0$ be arbitrary positive constants.
+Assume that $x$ is a complex random variable with zero mean and finite $(2 + \delta)$th moment.
+Set $\rho=n^{-1+\alpha}$ and let $A_n$ be the matrix with each entry an i.i.d. copy of $\frac1{\sqrt\rho}\Irho x$, where $\Irho$ is a random variable independent of $x$, and $\Irho$ takes the value $1$ with probability $\rho$ and the value $0$ with probability $1-\rho$.
+Let $\mu_{(1/({\sigma\sqrt{ n}}))A_n}$ be the ESD of $\frac1{\sigma \sqrt {n}}A_n$, where $\sigma^2$ is, as usual, the variance of $x$.
+Then $\mu_{(1/{\sqrt{\sigma n}})A_n}$ converges in the almost sure sense to the uniform distribution $\mu_\infty$ over the unit disk as $n$ tends to infinity. \end{theorem}